uwsbel/lab-wiki/technical/vscode.md

 ##### Add CMake flags for Chrono

-It doesn't seem like CMake wants to play nice with Chrono as a subdirectory of Synchrono, so I opened Chrono in a separate VS Code Window so that Chrono could be the root and ran CMake from there.
+It doesn't seem like CMake wants to play nice with Chrono as a subdirectory of Synchrono, so I opened Chrono in a separate VS Code window/workspace so that Chrono could be the root and ran CMake from there.
 CMake looks for flags in `/home/<user>/synchrono/chrono/chrono-dev/.vscode/settings.json` for example.
+These are in general whichever specific CMake flags that you need to build Chrono with.
 If you have nothing else in your `settings.json`, just paste this in

     {
         "cmake.configureSettings": {
             "CMAKE_BUILD_TYPE": "Release",
-            "OptiX_INSTALL_DIR": "/home/${env:USER}/libraries/NVIDIA-OptiX-SDK-6.0.0-linux64",
+            "OptiX_INSTALL_DIR": "${env:HOME}/libraries/NVIDIA-OptiX-SDK-6.0.0-linux64",
             "ENABLE_MODULE_VEHICLE": "ON",
             "ENABLE_MODULE_SENSOR": "ON",
             "ENABLE_MODULE_IRRLICHT": "ON"